hocnguyen12/secure-machine-learning/README.md

 Our project involves performing machine learning/prediction tasks on encrypted data.
 To achieve this, we aim to train our models to recognize numerical images.
 For further details please refer to the documents in the ```/doc``` directory.

+The ```/doc``` directory also contains a state of the art article on the topic of Machhine Learning over Encrypted Data

 ## Models

 The details on the models can be found inside the doc in "Rapport_Apprentissage_Securise"